danhagen/danpy/README.md

 ```

 ### Simple function to save all current figures.
-The function `save_figures` is designed to save all current figures in a convenient location for easy recovery and comparison.
-I find that this works best if you create a "figures/ "folder first so that your figures automatically get organized in a location other than your code.
+The function `save_figures` is designed to save all currently open figures (or a prescribed subset of them) to a convenient location for easy storing, viewing, and comparison.
+I find that this works best if you create a "figures/" destination folder first so that your figures automatically get organized in a location other than location of your project's source code.

-In order to save your figures, you must specify the `destination` of the figures (in this case, "figures/"), the `baseFileName` (which can be used to further identify the figures), and a dictionary of the parameters (`params`) used to create these plots.
-This last part is a little different, but proves to be incredibly useful when you need to compare trials across parameters.
-This will also be used to create a `notes.txt` file that allows for quick reference of the used parameters.
+In order to save your figures, you must specify the `destination` of the figures (`str`, in this case, "figures/"), the `baseFileName` (`str`, which can be used to further describe the figures), and a dictionary of the parameters (`params`:`dict`) used to create these plots.
+Note that the `destination` must be an existing directory in order for the figures to properly save.
+The `params` argument is a little different and can left blank (i.e., `{}`) if desired, but I find that this input proves to be incredibly useful when you need to compare parameters across trials.
+This will also be used to create a `notes.txt` (or `README.md`) file that allows for quick reference of the used parameters.
 As an example, try:

 ```py
 from danpy.useful_functions import save_figures